chimericdream/worldofpannotia.com/src/setting/cosmology/planar-traits/index.md

 **Positive-Dominant:** An abundance of life characterizes planes with this trait.
 The two kinds of positive-dominant traits are minor positive-dominant and major positive-dominant.
 A minor positive-dominant plane is a riotous explosion of life in all its forms.
 Colors are brighter, fires are hotter, noises are louder, and sensations are more intense as a result of the positive energy swirling through the plane.
 All individuals in a positive-dominant plane gain fast healing 2 as an extraordinary ability.

 Major positive-dominant planes go even further.
 A creature on a major positive-dominant plane must make a DC 15 Fortitude save to avoid being blinded for 10 rounds by the brilliance of the surroundings.
 Simply being on the plane grants fast healing 5 as an extraordinary ability.
 In addition, those at full hit points gain 5 additional temporary hit points per round.
-These temporary hit points fade 1d20 rounds after the creature leaves the major positive- dominant plane.
+These temporary hit points fade 1d20 rounds after the creature leaves the major positive-dominant plane.
 However, a creature must make a DC 20 Fortitude save each round that its temporary hit points exceed its normal hit point total.
 Failing the saving throw results in the creature exploding in a riot of energy, killing it.

 **Negative-Dominant:** Planes with this trait are vast, empty reaches that suck the life out of travelers who cross them.
 They tend to be lonely, haunted planes, drained of color and filled with winds bearing the soft moans of those who died within them.
 As with positive-dominant planes, negative-dominant planes can be either minor or major.
 On minor negative-dominant planes, living creatures take 1d6 points of damage per round.
 At 0 hit points or lower, they crumble into ash.

 Major negative-dominant planes are even more severe.
 Each round, those within must make a DC 25 Fortitude save or gain a negative level.
 A creature whose negative levels equal its current levels or Hit Dice is slain, becoming a wraith.
-The death ward spell protects a traveler from the damage and energy drain of a negative-dominant plane.
+The {% spell_link death-ward %} spell protects a traveler from the damage and energy drain of a negative-dominant plane.

 ### Alignment Traits